My Pop-art Binge - Where the Creative Wind Blows ... Two Full Weeks

-A little over two weeks ago a character from a Canadian shot TV show called "Queer as Folk" popped into my head.
+A little over two weeks ago, a character from a Canadian filmed TV show called "Queer as Folk" popped into my head.
 Gale Harold is the actor who plays the "antihero" in QAF and is filled with attitude and bravado.
-A certain look of Gale as "Brian Kinney" popped into my head like a synesthetic vision and I knew I had to find a way to recreate it.
+A particular look of Gale as "Brian Kinney" popped into my head like a synesthetic vision, and I knew I had to find a way to recreate it.
 What was happening?
 Was this an opening to a new series?
 Was it something new in my brain that wanted to be created from a mishmash of memories and sounds?
-Hooks from songs, movies or TV scenes?
+Hooks from songs, movies, or TV scenes?
 Indeed it appeared to be!
-It started with Gale Harold and the latest and perhaps the last is Julie Andrews from Victor/Victoria.
-I have no idea where it starts and ends but I'd like to explain how I feel it works:
+It started with Gale Harold, and the latest and perhaps the last is Julie Andrews from Victor/Victoria.
+I have no idea where it starts and ends, but I'd like to explain how I feel it works:

-A vision comes of a celebrity or musician and I have to find a way to create it by locating a photograph akin to the basic image that exists in my mind.
+A vision comes in my mind-eye of a celebrity or musician, and I have to find a way to create it by locating a photograph akin to the primary image in my mind.
 There has to be a match!
-The photo captures one basic element of a look, a smile, a longing.
-Each piece has a facial element that seems to be the main aspect I am trying to capture--the one element that calls out to me almost in a synesthesia type of way.
-A stare, a certain facial expression.
-One big difference between my pop art and my fractals is that there is no sound associated with any of them ... no music playing, no TV, nothing.
-There is nothing I can associate with the creation of these pieces except a slight association with colors ...
-I even thought for an instant that smells could be driving or triggering them.
-But neither association seems as strong as it is with my fractals in all their forms whether as stills or in motion.
+The photo captures one essential element of a look, a smile, a longing.
+Each piece has a facial aspect that seems to be the central aspect I am trying to capture--the one element that calls out to me almost in a synesthesia type of way: a stare, a particular facial expression.
+One big difference between my pop art and my fractal art is that there is no sound associated with them, no music playing, no TV, nothing.
+I am unsure what triggers these or any thematic series.

 As I think back, my flowers and birds were created with the same type of inspiration as these pop art portraits.
-One aspect seems to come through very strongly in my mind's eye and and I create around that thing.
-The aspect and inspiration comes as a strong rush of feeling and doing.
-The doing and creating happens very intuitively.
-It's all very strange to me because the "accidental artist" in me has no idea where it comes from or where it is going to lead.
-Creating in this way feels like the ultimate act of trust and for me it is the only authentic way to create.
+One aspect seems to come through very strongly in my mind's eye, and I build around that thing.
+The element and inspiration come as an intense rush of feeling and doing.
+The doing and creating happen very intuitively.
+It's all bizarre because the "accidental artist" in me has no idea where the inspiration comes from or where it will lead.
+Creating in this way feels like the ultimate act of trust, and for me, it is the only authentic way to begin.

-I've had several requests to create certain celebrities and it just does not seem to work that way ... and I've tried.
-I just can't force it.
-While I have been on a nearly 2 week #PopArtBinge I think that perhaps this binge of creativity is actually winding down now.
+I've had several requests to create certain celebrities, and it just does not seem to work that way, and I've tried.
+I can't force it.
+While I have been on a nearly two-week #PopArtBinge, perhaps this binge of creativity is winding down now.
 How can I tell?
-I can tell by the abstract shapes and ideas that are now making themselves more visible in my field of vision.
+I can tell by the abstract shapes and ideas that are currently making themselves more visible in my field of vision.
 I'm unsure if both pop art and fractals or abstracts can exist at the same time?
 This type of creative process seems all-consuming.
 It's the same creative process that makes the production of my art very compulsive.